 You can use music to reinforce your mission statement, set, or change your mood.
 Music is a spiritual vibration, and each genre, tempo, and volume affect our minds, body, and soul.
 Music as a tool for healing is effective because of this emotional link.

 Nature sees music as a tool to create relationships between different life forms.
 We know the earth has a vibrational signature.
 Music helps us realize our connection to the planet.
 You probably have felt a connection to certain places.
 Or, you may have felt certain areas emit positive or negative energy.

 Learning is a process for increasing knowledge and understanding.

 If you need help learning something, listen to music.
 Create lyrics to your favorite songs using the information you want to learn.
 Now your song becomes a mnemonic learning device.

-Now create your own learning routine with music as a learning tool.
+Now create your learning routine with music as a learning tool.

-We enjoy our favorite music, but we don’t often think of its many uses.
+We enjoy our favorite music but rarely think of its many uses.
 However, music is one of the most effective psychological tools humankind has ever created to fathom the depths of mind and spirit.

-You may not have thought about yourself as spiritual vibration, but that is what we are.
+You may not have considered yourself spiritual vibration, but that is what we are.
 May your song be sweet to those in your sphere of influence.
 May you find new ways to use music as a tool to explore your inner world.

 If this article resonates, let us know.
 If you have suggestions or comments, please don’t hesitate to contact us.